awsdocs/aws-go-developer-guide/doc_source/s3-example-bucket-acls.rst

 Getting a Bucket Object ACL
 ===========================

+The
+:sdk-go-api-deep:`PutObjectAcl <service/s3/#S3.PutObjectAcl>`
+function sets the ACLs on a bucket item.

-This example gets the ACLs for a bucket object.
+The following example gets the ACLs for a bucket item with the bucket and item name specified as command-line arguments.
-Two command-line arguments are required, the names of the bucket and object.

 Create the file *s3_get_bucket_object_acl.go*.
 Add the following statements to import the Go and |sdk-go| packages used in the example.